-The detailed planning applications have been completed for both distilleries following community consultation events and have been filed with the relevant local authorities – Moray Council for Cardhu and Highland Council for Clynelish.
+Detailed planning applications have been completed for both distilleries.
+This follows community consultation events.
+Applications have been filed with the relevant local authorities – Moray Council for Cardhu and Highland Council for Clynelish.

-Under the investment plans, Cardhu will become the Speyside home of Johnnie Walker and Clynelish will become the Highland home of Johnnie Walker, and will be thematically linked to a new global Johnnie Walker visitor attraction in Edinburgh.
-Both distilleries have long associations with Johnnie Walker and remain two of the most important single malts in the making of the brand.
+Under the investment plans, Cardhu will become the Speyside home of Johnnie Walker and Clynelish will become the Highland home of Johnnie Walker.
+They will be thematically linked to a new global Johnnie Walker visitor attraction in Edinburgh.
+Both distilleries have long associations with Johnnie Walker.
+They remain two of the most important single malts in the making of the brand.

 Cardhu has strong ties to Johnnie Walker.
-It was the first distillery to be acquired by John Walker & Sons in 1893 and it remains a key Johnnie Walker single malt today.
+It was the first distillery to be acquired by John Walker & Sons in 1893.
+The distillery remains a key Johnnie Walker single malt today.

-Under the plans the visitor experience at Cardhu will highlight the story of Helen and Elizabeth Cumming, the pioneering women who established and ran the distillery in the 19th Century, as well as the connections to the Walker family.
+Under the plans the visitor experience at Cardhu will highlight the story of Helen and Elizabeth Cumming.
+These pioneering women established and ran the distillery in the 19th Century.
+They experience will also explore their connections to the Walker family.

-The plans also include significant new external landscaping around the distillery to enhance access and to create a new orchard space for visitors to enjoy.
+The plans also include significant new external landscaping around the distillery.
+This is to enhance access and to create a new orchard space for visitors to enjoy.

 Laura Sharp, Cardhu Distillery Brand Home Manager, said: “This is an important step in our plans for the distillery.
-We have already shared our initial plans with the local community and now we look forward to working with local stakeholders as we progress the planning process.
+We have already shared our initial plans with the local community.
+Now we look forward to working with local stakeholders as we progress the planning process.

 “Speyside a hugely important part of the Scotch whisky tourism map and we are very excited by the plans for Cardhu, which we believe will bring new visitors to the distillery and to the region.”